devpi/devpi/doc/quickstart-releaseprocess.rst

 There are three triggered actions:

-- detection of a mercurial repository, leading to copying all versioned files to a temporary work dir.
+- detection of a VCS (git/hg/svn/bazaar) repository, leading to copying all versioned files to a temporary work dir.
 If you are not using mercurial, the copy-step is skipped and the upload operates directly on your source tree.